Sri Lanka Active Adventure

 • Guided hike from Riverstone to Manigala Rock

-• Tea with a retired planter experience in Nuwara Eliya
+• Evening frog walk with a local naturalist in Nuwara Eliya

 • Guided hike up to mini Adam's Peak